james-jw/xq-promise/README.md

 An implementation of the promise pattern, as well as fork-join async processing for XQuery 3.1

 ## What is it?
-This library intends to implement the [promise][0] pattern as seen in many other languages and frameworks.
+This library to implement the [promise][0] pattern as seen in many other languages and frameworks.
 Most notabley those in the javascript community.

 The pattern resolves around the idea of <code>deferred</code> execution through what is often called a <code>defer</code> object.
 When an action is deferred, it returns a function, known as <code>promise</code> that when executed at a later time will perform and return the results of the work it deferred.